mattkumar/blog/content/post/2022-06-16-buttons/index.markdown

 Thank you [iqis](https://github.com/iqis) for pointing out that! 👽️

-Whatever option you chose for your app, we have options.
 Below, I have three buttons and their corresponding code you might use in a shiny app.
 It’s pretty straight forward so I’ll end with saying keep user-experience front and center in your design! ✌🍻

 ``` r
 # Default - current